-- In FY14, the state’s $14.7 million MEIF investment was leveraged at a rate of 3:1 by our UMS campuses for an additional $44,871,626 in federal and private-sector grants and contracts in the seven sectors.
+In FY2019, the state’s $17.35 million MEIF investment was leveraged at a rate of 4.4:1 by our UMS campuses for an additional $76.57 million in federal and private-sector grants and contracts in the seven sectors.

-- MEIF funds and the external grant and contracts it leverages funded the work of over 400 researchers, technicians, and nearly 1,000 graduate and undergraduate students.
+- MEIF funds, and the external grants and contracts they leverage, supported the work of 587 researchers and technicians, and 1,054 graduate and undergraduate students.

-- These grants and contracts provided more than $2 million to purchase major equipment to upgrade and outfit university labs.
+- These grants and contracts provided more than $2.22 million to purchase major equipment to upgrade and outfit university laboratories.

-- Maine’s public universities secured new patents, worked with small businesses and startups, and provided R&D support to hundreds of companies and individuals.
+- Maine’s public universities secured new patents, worked on development projects with large and small businesses and start-ups, and provided R&D support to 530 companies and individuals.

 As required in the statute that created MEIF, included with this FY2019 MEIF report are financial and informational details.

 If you have any questions about MEIF projects, this report or other University of Maine System research and economic development programs, please contact me.

 The Maine Economic Improvement Fund Fiscal Year 2019